ctford/leipzig/README.md

       (take 24)
       (filter #(-> % :time even?)))

 These sequence functions all exhibit "closure" i.e. their result is the same shape as their input.
-That allows them to be used and combined very flexibly. `where` for example, can be used to set the part, raise the pitch or put the notes into a particular tempo:
+That allows them to be used and combined very flexibly. `where` for example, to raise the pitch or put the notes into a particular tempo:

-    (->> notes (where :part (is :bass)))
     (->> notes (where :pitch inc))
     (->> notes (where :time (bpm 90)))